A crispy breaded and deep-fried Japanese pork cutlet. This Pork Tonkatsu recipe is so simple and delicious! It's served with homemade Tonkatsu sauce.

 - Use the right breadcrumbs: The key secret to making the best Tonkatsu is the type of breadcrumb to use!
 The traditional Japanese Panko breadcrumbs (パン粉) are made of bread baked by an electrical current and processed into flakes and then dried.
 They have a flakier, airier, and dryer consistency than regular breadcrumbs.
 The large flakes give foods a light, airy, crunchy coating whether you deep-fry, bake, or toast them.

+- Where to purchase panko bread crumb.
 I usually purchase the Panko breadcrumbs at Trader's Joe.
 It's definitely become a staple pantry item.
-I have used them in many recipes including meatballs, crispy baked chicken, katsu, gratin, and even used them as a pasta topping.
+I have used them in many recipes including meatballs, crispy baked chicken, katsu, and gratin, and even used them as a pasta topping.

 - Season the meat with salt and pepper: After pounding the meat, make sure to season the pork cutlets with salt and pepper so the flavor will get into the meat.
 It is also an important step in bringing out the meat's natural flavors.